-The baby name Valerie is a twentieth-century staple that just might make you burst into song.
+The baby name Valerie became a 20th century staple that just might make you burst into song.

 Thanks to Fran for suggesting our Baby Name of the Day.